simbo1905/mvn2llm/README.md

 # Maven Source JAR Documentation Extractor

-A modern Java 23 utility that downloads source JARs from Maven Central and extracts JavaDoc documentation from them.
+A modern Java 23 command line utility that downloads source JARs from Maven Central and extracts JavaDoc documentation from them.
+It prints output to `stdout` and problems to `stderr`.

 ## Features